 - Infants who sleep next to mother and who enjoy the luxury of unrestricted night nursing tend to grow faster.

 Various studies have shown that breastfed infants consume fewer calories and a lower volume of milk than formula-fed infants.
-This doesn’t mean that their mothers aren’t producing enough milk.
-Instead, it’s an indication that breastfed infants have an amazing ability to self-regulate their calorie intake according to their individual needs.
-This ability to determine for themselves how much they eat is probably one of the reasons that infants who are breastfed are less likely to have problems with obesity later in childhood.
+This doesn’t mean their mothers aren’t producing enough milk, rather, an indication that breastfed infants have an amazing ability to self-regulate their calorie intake according to their individual needs.
+This ability to determine for themselves how much they eat is probably one of the reasons infants who are breastfed are less likely to have problems with obesity later in childhood.